 Management (glossary entry)

 This is a discussion of how the manager-worker relationship fits into the larger scheme of multi-level enfranchisement.
-For the sake of this discussion the man in the job is called the worker and the man he reports to, the manager.
+For the sake of this discussion the person doing a job is called the worker and the person they reports to, the manager.
 (Matters concerning personnell management are discussed here.)

 Note: As with my discussion of teams, the following discussion on management is somewhat slanted towards the strengths of the four masculine archetypes.
 However, with some rewriting it could be adapted to place emphasis on the feminine, or to be equally balanced.